Stuartlab-UCSC/cluster-db/README.md

 export HOST=localhost
 export PORT=9000
 export HTTPS=1
-# Set this if you are also running the client side of the application.
+# Set this if you are also running the web client side of the application.
 export VIEWER_URL=https://cellatlas.ucsc.edu/
 export WWW_SOCKET=127.0.0.1:$PORT
 # Expose machine specific security variables to the environment.